oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

    ```
    this StackOverflow [answer](http://stackoverflow.com/a/24357384) provides a possible fix.

-  * if you run into an error starting App Engine that looks like this:
+  * if you run into an error that looks like this when starting App Engine:

    ```
      File "/System/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/urllib2.py", line 558, in http_error_default